JJack27/MM802-CourseProject/README.md

 - Packet size
 - Packet checksum
 - Packet serial number
-- Packet loss (Yes or No)
-- Current latency of the Packet

 ## `client.py`
 A **class** that is mainly responsible for intimating behaviors of client side process.
 Including: